Menacon

 Currency conversions apply the Saudi riyal peg at SAR 3.75 to USD 1.
 Each headline figure used in this report is traceable to a published source, but the series combines providers with different coverage methodologies.
 The limitation is important: public market reports show the size and direction of the market; granular tender data shows the operating reality inside it.

+Figure 1.
 Annual contract awards

-SAR billions.
+Annual contract-award values in SAR billions.
 2026 is Q1 YTD only.

-The annual award series splits into three distinct phases.
+Figure 1 is the clearest way to read the decade: the market was not on one smooth upward line.
 From 2017 to 2020, awards moved within a SAR 100-200 billion band, peaking at SAR 197.1 billion in 2019 before retreating in 2020 under the combined effect of oil-price weakness and the pandemic.

 Procurement architecture: how KSA awards tenders